seunomosowon/TA-mailclient/README.md

 - Fixed type casting for boolean parameters (is\_secure, include\_headers)
 - Rewrote sections of mail\_common
 - Fixed bool parameter for mail port validation for insecure protocols
+- Merged functions from poputils/imaputils into main code and added additional logs from connection

 ##### Known issues